Etale cohomology of diamonds: Cohomologically smooth morphisms

 Using Proposition~\ref{prop:smoothshriekbasechange}, one can show that composites of cohomologically smooth morphisms are cohomologically smooth.

 \begin{proposition} Let $g: Y^{\prime\prime}\to Y^\prime$ and $f: Y^\prime\to Y$ be separated morphisms of small v-stacks and let $\ell\neq p$ be a prime.
 If $f$ and $g$ are representable in locally spatial diamonds and $\ell$-cohomologically smooth, then $f\circ g$ is representable in locally spatial diamonds and $\ell$-cohomologically smooth.
-Conversely, if $g$ and $f\circ g$ are representable in locally spatial diamonds and $\ell$-cohomologically smooth, and $g$ is surjective, then $f$ is representable in locally spatial diamonds and $\ell$-cohomologically smooth. \end{proposition}
+Conversely, if $g$ and $f\circ g$ are representable in locally spatial diamonds and $\ell$-cohomologically smooth, $g$ is surjective, and $f$ is representable in diamonds and compactifiable, then $f$ is representable in locally spatial diamonds and $\ell$-cohomologically smooth. \end{proposition}

-\begin{remark} The first part of the proof shows more generally that if $f: Y^\prime\to Y$ is a separated $0$-truncated map of small v-stacks and $g: Y^{\prime\prime}\to Y^\prime$ is a universally open (e.g., $\ell$-cohomologically smooth), separated and surjective map of small v-stacks such that $f\circ g$ is representable in locally spatial diamonds, then $f$ is representable in locally spatial diamonds. \end{remark}
+\begin{remark} The first part of the proof shows that if $f: Y^\prime\to Y$ is a separated $0$-truncated map of small v-stacks that is representable in diamonds, and $g: Y^{\prime\prime}\to Y^\prime$ is a universally open (e.g., $\ell$-cohomologically smooth), separated and surjective map of small v-stacks such that $f\circ g$ is representable in locally spatial diamonds, then $f$ is representable in locally spatial diamonds. \end{remark}

+We do not know if in the second part, one can omit the hypothesis ``$f$ is compactifiable''; by Proposition~\ref{prop:compactifiable}~(vii), it can be omitted if $g$ has local sections after pullback to strictly totally disconnected spaces.
+This is satisfied for all $\ell$-cohomologically smooth maps that occur in practice.
+In fact, they are usually also formally smooth in the sense of \cite[Definition IV.3.1]{FarguesScholze}, and this implies this splitting condition by \cite[Proposition IV.3.5]{FarguesScholze}.

 \begin{proof} The first part follows from Proposition~\ref{prop:smoothshriekbasechange}.
 For the second part, we check first that $f$ is representable in locally spatial diamonds.
 By Proposition~\ref{prop:locallyspatialmorphism}, we can check this after pullback to a strictly totally disconnected $Y$.
 In that case, $Y^{\prime\prime}$ is separated and locally spatial over $Y$.
 For any quasicompact open subspace $V\subset Y^{\prime\prime}$, the image $U\subset Y^\prime$ is open by Proposition~\ref{prop:cohomsmoothopen}.
 Moreover, it is quasicompact, as $V$ surjects onto $U$.
 Also, $|U|$ is the quotient of the spectral space $|V|$ by an open qcqs equivalence relation (given by the image of $|V\times_U V|$), so $|U|$ is spectral and $|V|\to |U|$ is a spectral map by Lemma~\ref{lem:spectralopenequivrel}.
 Thus, $U$ is spatial, and $Y^\prime$ is locally spatial.